ijinyu1113/lasenet/README.md

 ## Project Description

 This project focuses on a core challenge in cognitive modeling: learning the latent variables of **volatility** and **stochasticity** from a sequence of perceptual data.

-Our primary contribution is the development of a comprehensive computational framework for this task.
-We implemented **Kalman filtering** and **particle filtering** techniques in MATLAB to simulate latent variables, creating the necessary ground truth data for model training and validation.
+My primary contribution is the development of a comprehensive computational framework for this task.
+I implemented **Kalman filtering** and **particle filtering** techniques in MATLAB to simulate latent variables, creating the necessary ground truth data for model training and validation.
 The resulting simulation data is then used to train and evaluate neural network models.

-For this purpose, we adapted Recurrent Neural Networks (RNNs) based on the **LaseNet** framework, and also implemented a novel **Transformers-based architecture** to compare its performance against the RNN.
+For this purpose, I converted the original TensorFlow-based LaseNet model into a PyTorch implementation.
+I also developed and implemented a novel **Transformers-based architecture** to compare its performance against the PyTorch RNN.

 ---